 “You may purchase male or female slaves from among the foreigners who live among you.
 You may also purchase the children of such resident foreigners, including those who have been born in your land.
 You may treat them as your property, passing them on to your children as a permanent inheritance.
 You may treat your slaves like this, but the people of Israel, your relatives, must never be treated this way.”

 American indentured servants were not slaves for life, but served their masters for a specified term – typically five years, after which time they were free to find work on their own.
 They were also provided room and board.
 Unlike slavery, this was an equitable agreement – a contract which was designed to benefit both parties.
 That is not the kind of slavery as found in this Leviticus passage.
-Besides, if Biblical slavery was not so “bad,” as many apologists claim, why then does the Bible itself explicitly state the “chosen people” are not to be treated as slaves?”
+Besides, if Biblical slavery was not so “bad,” as many apologists claim, why then does the Bible itself explicitly state the “chosen people” are not to be treated as slaves in the above Leviticus passage?
 If there is any question how Biblical slaves were treated, we need look no further than Exodus 21:20-21.

 “When a man strikes his male or female slave with a rod so hard that the slave dies under his hand, he shall be punished.
 If, however, the slave survives for a day or two, he is not to be punished, since the slave is his own property.”

 No matter how any apologist tries to spin the harsh and disturbing reality of God’s endorsement of slavery in the Bible, these passages among numerous others clearly show that at least some forms of Biblical slavery were not only of the “indentured servitude” variety, but included the right to beat slaves just short of murder since they were – as the Bible states – the property of another human being.
-To be a man of God and simply ignore or justify slavery – the insidious act of trying to own another human being no matter how we try to rationalize it makes absolutely no sense.
+To be a man of God and simply ignore or justify slavery – the insidious act of trying to own another human being no matter how we try to rationalize it makes no sense.
 However, if Jesus was actually speaking as the Roman emperor Titus, as we will explore in the upcoming chapter “Caesar’s Messiah,” and Paul was working for the Roman Empire to promote its Jesus cult, the lack of their condemnation of slavery and Paul’s justification of it makes perfect sense, especially since slaves at that time comprised at least forty percent of the population of the Roman Empire, whose economic system was dependent on slavery.

 The bottom line is, regardless of whether or not God and the afterlife actually exist is not even the point.
 The point is, religious belief is simply a bad idea, because it perpetuates ignorance, violence, and fear in one form or another since it is based on faith, which is ignorance itself because if you have knowledge of truth, you don’t need to believe.
-We only have faith when we are ignorant – when we do not know and therefore need to invent false “answers” to comfort ourselves in our ignorance and fear instead of seeking actual truth from evidence, observation, awareness, and truthful, logical thought that is without contradiction.
+We only have faith when we are ignorant – when we do not know and therefore need to invent false “answers” to comfort ourselves in our ignorance and fear instead of seeking actual truth from evidence, observation, awareness, and sound reasoning.
 Religious belief, while purporting to be about “God,” and “truth,” is actually all about me because it is all about “my” salvation.
 The New Testament states time and time again the need to be “justified” before God.
 Religious belief, and particularly Christianity, with its false belief in the permanent self, is therefore dedicated to the defense, perpetuation, and justification of the ego.
 If Christianity truly was not about self, and its justification before God, none of these ideas would exist in the Bible.
 The scriptures themselves plainly convict Christianity of its true motives if we read them openly, critically, and honestly.
 As long as it is ego, and not the reality of actual truth – the Oneness of All upon which our lives are based, then we will suffer in ignorance indefinitely.

 All that being said, it is completely understandable why we would want to believe in God.
 It pacifies our fears of being alone in what is often a cruel, hurtful world.
 It offers us consolation when our loved ones die, and we are told they are “in a better place,” or that they did not “die,” but made a peaceful “transition” to “another realm of existence.”
 It also offers us comfort in facing our own mortality, as well as our feelings of vulnerability in a difficult world we so often do not understand and are afraid of.
 It makes us feel vindicated to know our “good” actions will be rewarded and the “evil” actions of “bad” people will be punished.
 It satisfies our need for “justice.”
 While it is understandable to want to believe all of this, our desires cannot make what we want to be true truth itself.
 What we want to believe and what is actually true is not necessarily one and the same.